mpayson/react-demo-scaffolding/README.md

 # React Demo Scaffolding
-> ⚠ In 4.18, the API will be supporting native ES modules ([currently in Beta](https://github.com/Esri/feedback-js-api-next/tree/master/esm-samples)).
+> ⚠ In 4.18, the API will have Beta support for [ES modules](https://github.com/Esri/feedback-js-api-next/tree/master/esm-samples).
 Moving forward, this will be my go-to method.
 Here's the [CRA sample](https://github.com/Esri/feedback-js-api-next/tree/master/esm-samples/jsapi-create-react-app).

 I use React for most "big" demoes -> there are two approaches to building React apps with the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) -> the one I use generally depends on the day -> so here are two options!